A baby does not decide to be born. Neither does a soul.

 JOHN 3:6

-Flesh — human effort, human will, human decision — can only produce flesh.
-It cannot produce spiritual life.
-Only the Spirit can birth the spirit.
+Flesh can only produce flesh.
+Only the Spirit can birth spirit.
 This is not a partnership.
-This is not God doing 99% and you doing 1%.
-This is God doing all of it, because flesh is incapable of producing what only the Spirit creates.
+God does all of it, because flesh is incapable of producing what only the Spirit creates.

 John himself reinforces this in his prologue.
 Speaking of those who become children of God, he writes that they are "born not of natural descent, nor of human decision or a husband's will, but born of God" (John 1:13).
 Three things are explicitly excluded as causes of the new birth: bloodline, human decision, and human will.
 What remains?
 God.
 Only God.